Vondran Legal® - Copyright Law Essentials - Public Domain and other resources to find copyright-free content for your

 - Marketing and advertising slogans are copyrightable as long as they are not determined to be too similar to already existing slogans or common English idioms.

 - Facts, theories, and ideas are also immediately added to the public domain.

 - If a fact is discovered it becomes part of the public domain to be used freely.
 Similarly, if someone were to create a theory that theory is added to the public domain.

 - An example of this would be a scientist discovering a new planet; anyone can use this fact.
 Then someone comes up with the theory that this new planet has Earth-like characteristics, this can also be used by anyone.

-- The unique manner of which facts or theories are expressed can be copyrighted.
+- The unique manner in which facts or theories are expressed can be copyrighted.
 Back to the concept of an Earth-like planet, if a movie director takes these ideas and makes a movie about aliens living there it is protected under copyright laws.

 - Compilations of facts and/or theories can be copyrighted, such as world record books or a book of historical facts.

 Interestingly, collections of these public domain works can be protected by copyright.
 These collections or compilations can come in many forms from books or websites to a series of videos or even songs.
 Just because the subject matter of that of which is available in the public domain does not mean that any version, interpretation, or transcription of said works can be freely used.
 Frequently authors, songwriters, and directors will use public domain information and add their own unique twists to make it their own and subsequently copyright worthy.
 An example of this is Holiday in Cambodia by American punk rock band Dead Kennedys where facts of the Cambodian Genocide by Pol Pot and the Khmer Rouge are portrayed, yet the song is copyrighted.